Obiohagwu/obiohagwu/_posts/2023-05-25-Building-out-mini-compute-cluster.md

 Given that I am planning to build-up a server cluster, I will have to go with a server CPU, and accompanying motherboard.
 Given that I chose the 7502 cpu, I will have to go with a rack/server cpu.
 The best I have seen from multiple sources is the ASRock rack ROMED8-2T board.
+Kudos to jbetker for being the primary inspiration behind the build.
+His blog is generally informative for anyone interested in deep learning engineering research.
+Anyways, given that I plan to get the server to at 4GPs eventually, (8-peak), a server sertup that provided a motherboard with multiple (>6 x16 PCIe ports).
+ROMED8-2T supports 7 16x PCIe.
+I also needed a mother